KrishnaNarwade/Financial-Expense-Manager-/README.md

 # General
 This repository contains a simple Expense manager.
 You can track your expense and budget get to know where you are spending your money.
 It already comes with options of adding , deleting, modifying, getting current date of the puchase.

-You can find the Screenshot of GUI [Here].
+You can find the Screenshot of GUI [Here](https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/main/UML%20Diagrams/Expense%20Tracker%20Screenshot.png)

 # 1 Git
 I am using Git to always push my code and required file.